 The images shown here are a small sample from a far larger collection of papers, prints and negatives donated by Wallie V. Funk to the Center for Pacific Northwest Studies in 2003.

 Mountains are as much a part of the human psyche as they are a part of the landscape.
 In his last speech, Martin Luther King spoke of having “been to the mountaintop” and seen a land of greater promise, and Americans proudly sing the lines, “From every mountainside, let freedom ring.”
 Literally and symbolically, mountains are a source of liberation.
-But in helping some reach new heights, mountains have also been the backdrop to past and present struggles that have left others feeling looked down on.
+But in helping some reach new heights, mountains have also been the backdrop to past and present struggles.

-Exhibition curated by Michael Taylor, Special Collections Librarian, Heritage Resources, Western Washington University Libraries
+Exhibition curated by Michael Taylor, Special Collections Librarian, Western Washington University Libraries